 US Secretary of State Hillary Clinton has met Palestinian President Mahmoud Abbas to conclude three days of talks with Israeli and Palestinian leaders.

 With no sign of a deal on settlement building in the West Bank, Mr Abbas said there was no choice but to continue negotiating.

 President Mubarak of Egypt has urged Israel to extend the partial ban on construction for three months.

-Mrs Clinton repeated her confidence that all core issues could be resolved.'No alternative'
+Mrs Clinton repeated her confidence that all core issues could be resolved.

 As Mrs Clinton arrived in Ramallah in the West Bank, Mr Abbas said everyone knew there was no alternative to peace through negotiations.